Azure/iot-edge-v1/doc/devbox_setup.md

 This section shows you how to set up a development environment for the Azure IoT Gateway SDK on Windows 10.

-1. Install [Visual Studio 2015](https://www.visualstudio.com).
+1. Install [Visual Studio 2015 or 2017](https://www.visualstudio.com).
 You can use the free Community Edition if you meet the licensing requirements.

     > Note: Be sure to include Visual C++ and NuGet Package Manager.

 1. Install [git](http://www.git-scm.com) making sure git.exe can be run from a command line.

-1. Install [cmake](https://cmake.org/download/) making sure cmake.exe can be run from a command line.
+1. Install [CMake](https://cmake.org/download/) making sure cmake.exe can be run from a command line.
+CMake version 3.7.2 or later is recommended.

     > Note: Using the .msi is the easiest option when installing on Windows.
 Add CMake to the PATH for at least the current user when prompted to do so by the installer.